tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 Br2 CCl4, -->

-**v)** **Kolbe’s (or) Kolbe’s Schmit reaction:** In this reaction, phenol is first converted into sodium phenoxide which is more reactive

-than phenol towards electrophilic substitution reaction with CO<sub>2</sub> .
+5. **Kolbe’s (or) Kolbe’s Schmit reaction:** In this reaction, phenol is first converted into sodium phenoxide which is more reactive than phenol towards electrophilic substitution reaction with CO<sub>2</sub> .
 Treatment of sodium phenoxide with CO<sub>2</sub> at 400K, 4-7 bar pressure followed by acid hydrolysis gives salicylic acid.
 ![kolbes](130-kolbes.png)
 <!-- NaOH 400K H+/H2O+CO2 4-7 bar